 Telaya Wine Co. has a fantastic firepit on their patio for enjoying wine anytime of the year.

 Now it’s time to head to the final spot, Telaya Wine Co.!
 Head back down to Clay, go right for two blocks, and you’ll have arrived at their front door.
-Deposit your bike at their Boise GreenBike-approved stations on the rack (this means you can leave it there with no penalty) and head on in to their beautiful tasting room right on the Greenbelt.
+Head on in to their beautiful tasting room right on the Greenbelt.
 Grab a glass (or bottle — no judgment here), sit outside by the firepit and enjoy the beautiful view, you’ve gotten a great taste of Idaho today!

 Telaya Wine Co. is open everyday 12 – 6 p.m.